 - Airmanship skills

-- The sixth week: Basic Expeditionary Airmen Skills, or the BEAST.
-This will assess everything you learned during field training exercises and combat scenarios.
+- The sixth week: Basic expeditionary airmen skills: This will assess everything you learned during field training exercises and combat scenarios.

 Entering the Air Force as an officer